vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

 .. raw:: html
     :file: /project/data/VerticaPy/docs/figures/ug_fs_complex_data_2.html

-As with a normal :py:func:`~verticapy.vDataFrame`, we can easily extract the values from the sub-columns:
+As with a normal :py:mod:`~verticapy.vDataFrame`, we can easily extract the values from the sub-columns:

 .. code-block:: python